thob97/submodule-mpcnc_post_processor/README.md

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma
-- Support MM and Inches units (**but all properties MUST be set in MM**)
+- Support mm and Inches units (**but all properties MUST be set in MM**)
-- XY and Z independent travel speeds.
-Rapids are done with G0.
+- Rapids movements use seperate G0 moves, first to move in Z and then to move inXY.
+Moves use independent travel speeds for XY and Z.
 - Arcs support on XY plane (Marlin/Repetier/RepRap) or all panes (Grbl)
 - Tested with LCD display and SD card (built in tool change require printing from SD and LCD to restart)
 - Support for 3 different laser power using "cutting modes" (through, etch, vaporize)